AI-led BPM transformation strategy

 Invest in people before technology

-BCG's data is unambiguous: companies that double down on upskilling realise four times more AI value than those that don't.
+BCG's data is unambiguous: companies that double down on upskilling realise four times more AI value than those that do not.
+Fund reskilling programmes.
 Build a learning culture.
-Fund reskilling programmes.
 Train the workforce — not just the transformation team.

 5